MicrosoftDocs/visualstudio-docs/docs/code-quality/use-roslyn-analyzers.md

 `Hidden` severity rules that are enabled by default differ from disabled or `None` severity rules in certain aspects.

 - If any code fix is registered for a `Hidden` severity rule, Visual Studio offers the fix as a light bulb code-refactoring action even if the hidden diagnostic isn't visible to the user.
-The fix isn't offered, if severity rule is disabled as `None`.
+The fix isn't offered if the severity rule is disabled as `None`.
 - `Hidden` severity rules can be bulk configured by entries that [set rule severity of multiple analyzer rules at once in an EditorConfig file](#set-rule-severity-of-multiple-analyzer-rules-at-once-in-an-editorconfig-file). `None` severity rules cannot be configured this way.
 Instead, they must be configured through entries that [set rule severity in an EditorConfig file for each rule ID](#set-rule-severity-in-an-editorconfig-file).

 ::: moniker range=">=vs-2019"